Clinician Training Sessions

 Family PACT Long-Acting Reversible Contraceptive (LARC) Trainings

 Beginning February 1, 2018, Family PACT providers are required to provide LARC services onsite.
 Effective June 1, 2019, each provider site enrolling into the Family PACT Program must identify, at a minimum, one practitioner trained to provide LARC services available onsite.
-The Office of Family Planning (OFP), Family PACT Program provides services to help California women and men decide the number, timing, and spacing of their children.
+The Office of Family Planning (OFP), Family PACT Program provides services to help Californians decide the number, timing, and spacing of their children.
 Family PACT offers two free trainings to prepare Family PACT providers to offer Long Acting Reversible Contraception (LARC) services to their clients.